Processing your payment

 Combos

-Tate Britain exterior with visitors in London, showcasing British art collection.
+Tate Britain entrance with banners in London, showcasing British art.

 Aerial view from St Paul's Cathedral's Golden Gallery, showcasing twin baroque towers and London's skyline.